CS506/fall2016-group1/docs/metric-definitions/design-understandability-metric.md

 where

-* strongly cohesive is when a module depends on or is dependent on another module, and the design does not make sense if either of the two modules was to be removed from the design; and
+* strongly cohesive is when a module depends on or is depended by another module, and the design does not make sense if either of the two modules was to be removed from the design; and

-* connected means that the module is directly connected to another module (the connection could be in-bound or out-bound).
+* connected means that the module is directly connected, via an edge, to another module (the connection could be in-bound or out-bound).

 * connected to very few others means that the module has at most one in-bound connection and one out-bound connection.
 We have modified this parameter to suit out project designs.